dotnet/runtime/docs/workflow/building/mono/README.md

 When the build completes, product binaries will be dropped in the `artifacts\bin\mono\<OS>.<arch>.<flavor>` folder.

 ### Useful Build Arguments
-Here are a list of build arguments that may be of use.
-These apply to both `build.sh` and `mono.sh`:
+Here are a list of build arguments that may be of use:

-For both `build.sh` and `mono.sh`

 `/p:MonoEnableLlvm=true` - Builds mono w/ LLVM